ticup/CloudTypes-paper/README.md

   2.2 *publish(port number or HttpServer)*

- > Publishes the declared state on given port or by using given HttpServer as host.
+ > Publishes the declared state on given port or by using given node HttpServer as host.

         // publish on given port
         server.publish(8090);